- やさしい日本語

 Summary: Preparation and consideration are required when accepting foreigners into the construction industry!
 Pay attention to residence status too

-Companies must thoroughly check the type of residence status and the type of work that the applicant can do before proceeding with an employment contract.
+Companies need to check the type of status of residence and the types of jobs they can engage in before proceeding with an employment contract.

-Please be aware that some residence statuses restrict the scope of work you can do, and some do not even allow you to work.
+Please note that some status of residence restricts the scope of work or does not allow you to work in the first place.

-If an illegal worker is hired, not only the worker but also the company that hired him/her will be subject to punishment.
+In the unlikely event that you hire an illegal worker, not only the person but also the company that hired you will be subject to punishment.

-When accepting foreign workers, we prepare both soft and hard facilities to create an environment that is easy for them to work in.
+When accepting foreign workers, we have developed both software and hardware to create an environment where foreign workers can work comfortably.

-*This column was written based on information from May 2024.
+*This column is based on information as of May 2024.

 I wrote the article!